Dreem-Organization/bender/docs/documentation/python.rst

 Suggest
 -------

-Ask bender a suggestion on a hyper parameters set to use
+Ask bender a suggestion on a hyperparameters set to use

 .. code-block:: python